AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-manage-compute-overview.md

 <a name="scale-compute"><a/>
 ## Scaling compute
 You can scale out or scale back compute by adjusting the [data warehouse units](what-is-a-data-warehouse-unit-dwu-cdwu.md) setting for your data warehouse.
 Loading and query performance can increase linearly as you add more data warehouse units.
-SQL Data Warehouse offers [service levels](performance-tiers.md#service-levels) for data warehouse units that ensure a noticeable change in performance when you scale out or back.

 For scale-out steps, see the [Azure portal](quickstart-scale-compute-portal.md), [PowerShell](quickstart-scale-compute-powershell.md), or [T-SQL](quickstart-scale-compute-tsql.md) quickstarts.
 You can also perform scale-out operations with a [REST API](sql-data-warehouse-manage-compute-rest-api.md#scale-compute).